 DWSNZ 2005

 Year Guideline = 250 g/m 3

 Number of sites exceeding

+2010 0

 2011 0

+2012 0

-Higher levels are more common in older groundwaters or those close to the coast where marine sediments are naturally high in chloride such as at Rarangi.
+Higher levels are more common in older groundwaters or those close to the coast where marine sediments are naturally high in chloride such as at Rarangi or Wairau Valley.
 The highest median concentrations are found in groundwater from the Deep Wairau Aquifer and near Ward.